mapcrafter/mapcrafter/docs/configuration.rst

     is required.
 If you want a high detail, use texture size 16, but texture size 12 looks still good and is faster to render.

-    Mapcrafter's pre-rendered spritemaps include sizes 16 and 12.
+    Mapcrafter's pre-rendered block sprites include sizes 16 and 12.
 If you want to use other sizes, or custom resource packs you will need to generate them using `Blockcrafter <https://github.com/mapcrafter/blockcrafter>`_.